britishredcrosssociety/mapping-services-crisis-response/README.md

 1. Prepare a grab bag
 1. Prepare your home to be flooded

+How is this service delivered now:

+* To be confirm by interviewing teams

 Who's involved:

 * [Environment Agency / GOV.UK](https://www.gov.uk/prepare-for-flooding)
 * [Local resilience forums](https://www.gov.uk/guidance/local-resilience-forums-contact-details)
 * [Emergency app](https://www.redcross.org.uk/get-help/prepare-for-emergencies/free-emergency-apps)
 * [Page on redcross.org.uk](https://www.redcross.org.uk/get-help/prepare-for-emergencies/how-to-prepare-for-floods-and-flooding)

+What software systems are used:

+* To be confirmed

 Stats (to be confirmed):